Overview

 More—Export the data from the chart and view it in full-screen mode.

-Top Weaknesses By Total Losses Avoided
+Top Weaknesses By Total Mitigated Losses

 Explore - This enables you to take a deep dive into your data to see what areas you need to focus on to improve your program.